 - Are you faithful to your decisions and promises in your mind, heart, and actions?

 - If you are struggling with being faithful, what are the unmet needs you have that are challenging your choices and promises?
 How can these needs be met within the context of our promises?

 - Being faithful covers many areas.
 Can you list the areas that are important to you where you need to be faithful and in which you want your spouse to be faithful?
 What do you think your spouse feels when you don’t exceed expectations?

 - The last time you found yourself fighting with your spouse, what were you valuing?
 Values are not always what we say; what you do is what you value.
 We always live according to our values.
 To illustrate, you may say you value a clean home but find yourself living in a messy or dirty home.
 Your ideals may say you want to have a clean home and be organized, but, in fact, you value your free time more and don’t invest in what is needed to meet your ideal.
 How do you feel when you don’t even meet your own expectations?

 - Finally, how do you want to change?
 What will it take?

 Are you struggling with the impact of broken promises or unfaithfulness in your marriage?
 We can help you put the pieces back together.
 We believe that no marriage is beyond hope, and we’re here to help.
 Contact our Client Care team to learn more about our programs and counseling services.
-You can fill out a form here via our website or call our office at (206) 219-0145.
-We would love to hear from you!
+Contact us here or call our office at (206) 219-0145 and one of our highly trained staff can help guide you!